 - Step 2 Make a hole in the center of the dough and pour in all of the water.
 Using a fork, stir to combine the dough.

 - Step 3 Flour a cutting board, and place the dough on it.
 Using your hands, shape it into a rough square.
 You will still see chunks of butter and it will seem too dry, but do not add extra water.
 The dough will come together with each roll.

 - Step 4 Lightly flour the rolling pin, and roll the dough out in front of you into a rectangle about 10″ long.

 - Step 5 Fold the bottom third of the dough over the middle of the dough.
 Fold the upper third of the dough on top of the middle like folding a letter.
 Rotate the dough one-quarter turn, and repeat the above process.
 Use flour as needed to prevent the dough from sticking.

-- Step 6 Roll out, fold, and turn the dough at least 6 more times.
-(This is what makes puff pasty so flaky).
+- Step 6 Next, roll out, fold, and turn the dough at least 6 more times.
+Note: This is what makes puff pasty so flaky.
 Wrap the dough in plastic wrap and chill for at least one hour, or overnight.